algorandfoundation/xGov/Proposals/x-gov-42.md

 ### Milestone 2

+Title: **Mainnet launch and contract audit**

+Date: 18th DEC 2024
+Eatimated Duration: 3 weeks

+Amount: 375000 ALGO (development & audit costs)

+Description:
+This milestone marks the Mainnet launch of Project Galapago with the completion of a full security audit for all the smart contracts to ensure maximum security.
+This also includes addressing any potential security vulnerabilities identified through the audit.
+This milestone will see we launch on mainnet with iniitally operating 2 liqduidity pools, ALGO and USDC for deposit and borrow operations.

+### Milestone 3

 Title: **NFT lending: Peer-to-peer market**

-Date: 22/05/2024
+Date: 22nd May 2024
 Eatimated Duration: 13 weeks

 Amount: 983000 ALGO (development & audit costs)

 Description:
-Milestone 2 will deliver a Peer to Peer lending market on top of the delivered peer to pool application from Milestone 1 with the following features:
+Milestone 3 will deliver a Peer to Peer lending feature on top of the delivered peer to pool application from previouse milestones with the following features:
 - peer-to-peer perpetual lending protocol that supports arbitrary collateral, including NFTs.
 - loans have fixed rates and never expire, allowing borrowing positions to remain open indefinitely until liquidated.
 - borrowers have the flexibility to repay their loans at any time, while lenders can exit their positions by triggering a Dutch auction to find a new lender at a new rate.
 If the auction fails, the borrower is liquidated, and the lender takes possession of the collateral.